olivierfriard/boris_docs/install_launch.rst

     want to run this software?` Click the `Run` button to launch BORIS.

-.. warning:: The first launch of BORIS can be long so be patient.
+.. note:: The **first launch** of BORIS can be long, so be patient.
 A terminal/command prompt window will show up, it is normal.
     Do NOT close it!